 This isn’t exactly breaking news, as it was pretty safe to assume it would be up to those guys to fill that spot in the rotation.
 However, this should now make for a pretty good battle for the rest of spring training.

 Both pitchers have looked great thus far this spring.
-In their most recent outings, they each threw three shutout innings.
+In their most recent outings this week, they each threw three shutout innings.

 This is a great opportunity for these two young pitchers, one they should take full advantage of over the next few weeks.